amoux/david-sentiment/README.md

 💬 (Textblob=0.0, YTCSentimentModel=48.4672)
   😶 - If it's supposed to be an april fools

-💬 (Textblob=0.0, YTCSentimentModel=98.5463)
-  😍 - Plz make a video on India, cost & religion system....

-💬 (Textblob=0.0, YTCSentimentModel=52.7096)
-  😑 - Plz make a video of redmi note 7 pro

-💬 (Textblob=0.0, YTCSentimentModel=31.7184)
-  😳 - Go watch it.

-💬 (Textblob=0.0, YTCSentimentModel=79.7811)
-  😁 - make a video covering each accessory please man!

-💬 (Textblob=0.0, YTCSentimentModel=95.4761)
-  🤗 - Make a video on Redmi k20 pro

-💬 (Textblob=0.0, YTCSentimentModel=86.7035)
-  😀 - It's about balance.

 💬 (Textblob=0.0, YTCSentimentModel=95.139)
   🤗 - Would you please make a video on Funcl W1 and Funcl AI earphones.